kautilya4/git-jekins-test/README.md

 # git-jekins-test
-This is just a basic repository to test jenkins
+This is just a basic repository to test jenkins tutorial purpose